FULL – Sevilla, Spain: BRTF Programs | Winter 2025

 Students will be given the opportunity to meet their fellow travellers before the deadline to submit their roommate requests.
 Be World Ready does their best to accommodate rooming requests, but please note that final rooming arrangements are subject to room occupancy requirements and availability.
 A rooming list will be created by Be World Ready staff and shared with our accommodation providers before your departure.
 All participants will be emailed and will have the opportunity to identify their preferred roommate(s).
 While we will make every effort to ensure all preferences are met, we cannot guarantee it.

-In addition to regular communications shared with participants leading up to the departure of their international field study of choice, Be World Ready requires students to attend the Be World Ready course, which includes but is not limited to, online trainings and pre-departure training sessions.
-During the pre-departure training sessions, students will be presented with the overall expectations of the trip as well as in-depth details concerning their itinerary.
+In addition to regular communications shared with participants leading up to the departure of their GLE, Be World Ready requires students to enrol in the Be World Ready course.
+During the course, students will be presented with the overall expectations of the trip as well as in-depth details concerning their itinerary.

-During their time abroad, students will be able to communicate with their trip leads directly, 24/7, with any questions or concerns.
+During their time abroad, students will be able to communicate with their GLE staff leads directly, 24/7, with any questions or concerns.

 All participants are required to hold a passport that is valid for a minimum of 6 months beyond any expected date of return to participate in any opportunity involving outbound travel.